lean-machines-central/lean-machines/README.md

 ## Repository structure

-The framework is decomposed into several modules, within the `EventSystems` directory, structured as follows:
+The framework is decomposed into several modules, within the `LeanMachines` directory, structured as follows:

- - EventSystems/Algebra : common algebraic definitions (Mathlib4 extensions)
+ - LeanMachines/Algebra : common algebraic definitions (Mathlib4 extensions)
- - EventSystems/Event : the basic definitions : contexts, machines and deterministic events
+ - LeanMachines/Event : the basic definitions : contexts, machines and deterministic events
  - EventSystem/NonDet : non-deterministic events

 The refinement principles are developed in EventSystem/Refinement

- - EventSystems/Refinement/Relational : the Event-B relational principles
+ - LeanMachines/Refinement/Relational : the Event-B relational principles
- - EventSystems/Refinement/Functional : functional abstraction
+ - LeanMachines/Refinement/Functional : functional abstraction
- - EventSystems/Refinement/Strong : strong refinement for algorithmic refinement
+ - LeanMachines/Refinement/Strong : strong refinement for algorithmic refinement

 All the examples are developed in the Examples/ directory.